themesberg/flowbite-vue/docs/components/alert.md

 import AlertInlineExample from './alert/examples/AlertInlineExample.vue';
 </script>

-# Vue Alert Component - Flowbite
+# Vue Alert - Flowbite

 #### Show contextual information to your users using alert elements based on Tailwind CSS